cilium/cilium/Documentation/security/network/encryption-ipsec.rst

                             packet for a pod that was deleted or (2) failed to allocate memory.
    XfrmInNoStates           Bug in the XFRM configuration for decryption.
-   XfrmInStateProtoError    There is a key mismatch between nodes.
+   XfrmInStateProtoError    There is a key or anti-replay seq mismatch between
+                            nodes.
    XfrmInStateInvalid       A received packet matched an XFRM state that is
                             being deleted.
    XfrmInTmplMismatch       Bug in the XFRM configuration for decryption.